unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

    - Connect external drives using the **[Unassigned Devices plugin](https://unraid.net/community/apps?q=unassigned+devices#r:~:text=don%27t%20be%20carefull!!!-,Unassigned%20Devices,-dlandon)** to prevent issues.
    - Copy files from `/mnt/disks/` instead of from the main %%array|array%% or %%cache|cache%% paths.

-3. **Verify your copies:**
-   - When moving files locally, you can use `rsync -c` to check that the files copied over correctly.
+3. **Verify your copies:** When moving files locally, you can use `rsync -c` to check that the files copied over correctly.
-   - *Example command:* `rsync -avc /mnt/disk1/share/ /mnt/user/share/`

-4. **Don’t mix share types:** Avoid using paths that mix %%user shares|user-share%% and disk shares, such as `/mnt/user/share/` with `/mnt/disk1/share/` in the same command.
+1. **Don’t mix share types:** Avoid using paths that mix %%user shares|user-share%% and disk shares, such as `/mnt/user/share/` with `/mnt/disk1/share/` in the same command.

 ---